adasq/youtube-studio/README.md

 Unofficial YouTube Studio API.
 It is a set of features not provided by official Youtube API.
-Already, **you can set monetisation** for your video via the package.

 **BEWARE: API will change during upcomming releases**